Manav8879/ResponsiveWebPage/README.md

 - Left Menu Toggle: A hamburger menu that can be toggled to show or hide the left navigation panel.
 - Dynamic Page Resizing: The page content shrinks based on screen size to optimize viewing on different devices.

-## Project Structure
-The project consists of the following files:

 # Football Fanatics Project Structure